 Free Tools for Startups: Communication

 In today’s fast-paced climate, instant messaging is just as (if not more) important than email.
-Thus, it only makes sense for such a crucial service to be free of charge.
+Thus, it only makes sense for such an essential service to be free of charge.
 The following services help businesses maintain their high standards for productivity and stay in contact with their whole team:

 Free Tools for Startups: Productivity